Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 10 checks that identify potential issues — type size, contrast, appellation validity, varietal names, permit verification, and subjective claims like "Reserve" or "Natural."

-9 items we can't verify from the label but TTB requires — grape sourcing percentages, actual barrel age, mashbill composition, estate ownership.
+9 items we can't verify from the label but TTB requires — grape sourcing percentages, actual barrel age, mashbill composition (the grain recipe for whiskeys), estate ownership.
+Not part of the 34 automated checks; surfaced separately so you don't forget them.

 Pricing